Moderate-to-large deviation asymptotics for real eigenvalues of the elliptic Ginibre matrices: Introduction

+\item \textbf{Weak Asymmetry} \cite{FKS97,FKS98}: the parameter $\tau \equiv \tau_n \to 1$ at a prescribed rate, see Figure \ref{Fig_realisations} (b).
+We focus on the scaling $\tau = 1 - \alpha^2/n$ for fixed $\alpha \in (0,\infty)$.
+Such a scaling arises naturally from the geometry of the elliptic law.
+The support of the limiting density has area $\mathcal{A} = \pi(1-\tau^2),$ and hence the typical interparticle spacing scales as $\Delta z_{\mathrm{inter}} \sim \sqrt{\mathcal{A}/n}.$ A crossover occurs when the vertical scale of the support, of order $1-\tau$, becomes comparable to this spacing, which yields $1-\tau = O(1/n).$ In this regime, the eigenvalues concentrate near the real axis while exhibiting fluctuations in the imaginary direction on the same scale as the typical spacing.
+Consequently, the statistics of real eigenvalues display a critical transition between those of symmetric and asymmetric random matrices. \end{itemize}

 Let $\mathcal{N}_n$ denote the number of real eigenvalues of the eGinOE matrix $X$.
 We denote by $\P$ and $\E$ the probability measure and expectation associated with $\mathcal{N}_n$, respectively.
 We first discuss the typical behaviour of the random variable $\mathcal{N}_n$.
-Here we emphasise that the results in most of the literature below (e.g.~\cite{BMS25,BKLL23,FN08,KPTTZ15}) were obtained for even dimensions~$n$, see however \cite{KA2005,FM09,Si07} for the analysis for odd dimensions.
-Nevertheless, it is believed that the leading asymptotic behaviour remains the same for odd dimensions.
+Here we emphasise that the results in most of the literature below (e.g.~\cite{BMS25,BKLL23,FN08,KPTTZ15}) were obtained for even dimensions~$n$, see however \cite{KA2005,FM09,Si07,Si09} for the analysis for odd dimensions.
+Nevertheless, it is believed that the leading asymptotic behaviour remains the same for odd dimensions, as in the case $\tau=0$ for $\E \mathcal{N}_{n}$ and for the scaling limits of the correlation functions.
+We refer the interested reader to the end of Section~\ref{sec.
+Exponential profiles} for a further discussion in this direction.

 \begin{itemize} \item For the strong asymmetry regime, where $\tau$ is fixed, it has been shown that both the mean and the variance of $\mathcal{N}_n$ grow at order $O(\sqrt{n})$.
 More precisely,

 These were established in \cite{BKLL23,FN08}, and for the special case $\tau=0$ (the GinOE), these results had appeared in earlier works \cite{EKS94,FN07}.